anuhyabs/StatisticalLearning/README.md

-# StatisticalLearning
+# Statistical Learning

- Exercises and Notes from Introduction to Statistical Learning
+ This notebook contains my notes and solutions to exercses from [Introduction to Statistical Learning](https://www.statlearning.com/) (second edition)

+Links:
+- Chapter 2